lunasec-io/lunasec/docs/blog/2022-05-12-vuln-scanners-are-terrible.md

 And why we think we can do better.
 ## False Positives Everywhere
 As a web developer, I've learned to ignore vulnerability scan results and that's a **big** problem.
-Because it only takes one.

-Most of the results just aren't
-*relevant*.
-When I take the time to go through them, sometimes it's easy to figure out what's safe to ignore.
+Most of the results aren't *relevant*.
+Sometimes I find it easy to figure out what's safe to ignore from the findings.
+Other times
-Other times, it ends up being a massive amount of research and head-scratching to figure out how relevant the result is.
-After all, vulnerabilities are usually complex, accidental, messy things.
-Rarely, do I end up with a relevant vulnerability that requires mediation.
+I find myself scouring documentation, source code, and blog posts only to discover the "RCE" npm audit told me I had requires someone to guess a random number from 1 to 1,000,000.
+Most impactful vulnerabilities require indepth knowledge of both your code and the library it exists in.
+I care about the vulnerabilities that can be trivially exploited by anyone who might be looking at my site and poking it with their security stick.

 <!--truncate-->